Can you really learn the in-demand freelance skills clients need now with Freelance University?

 - Action-taking: There is a wealth of training available, but it can’t help you unless you apply it.
 If your plan makes room for putting your new knowledge into practice, you will go further.

 - Willing to learn new things: Resources are only useful if they are used.
 Bring your curiosity and sense of adventure!

 Freelance U Pricing

-- Monthly payment of $67 USD – This plan is month-to-month and the student can cancel at any time.
+- The regular monthly payment is $59 USD – This plan is month-to-month and the student can cancel at any time.

-- 1 annual payment of $597 USD – This option is the best value for students as it works out to 3 months of free access when compared to the monthly plan
+- An annual payment is $597 USD – This option is the best value for students as it works out to almost 2 months of free access compared to the monthly plan.

-It’s clear that Craig and Kelly Cannings have a vision for Freelance University and are committed to helping the next generation of freelancers thrive.
+Craig and Kelly Cannings have a clear vision for FreeU.
+They are committed to helping the next generation of freelancers thrive.
 More, their current students can continue to benefit from the community and the expanding array of courses.

 The volume of resources available at Freelance University is far more than worth the tuition investment.
 With a flexible payment plan that allows you to pay for a year and save, or come and go as you like on a per-month basis, the program is set up to adapt to your personal circumstances.
 If you can only manage a month but are willing to dedicate yourself to learning, you can gain a tremendous amount of actionable knowledge in that time.

 The business-building, marketing, access to software, and community aspects add even more to the value of FreeU.
 There are many extras provided at no additional cost, such as the live training features and access to expert Facebook mentors.

 FreeU offers a much wider array of courses and related resources than many programs which charge higher tuition fees.